BEAST-Fitting/megabeast/docs/megabeast/running.rst

 In the `examples
 <https://github.com/BEAST-Fitting/megabeast/tree/master/megabeast/examples>`_,
-there is also a wrapper that can run both the MegaBEAST (as descibed above) and run code to create diagnostic plots (implementation in progress).
+there is also a wrapper that can run both the MegaBEAST (as descibed above) and run code to create diagnostic plots.

 .. code-block:: shell